Get the Right Skills Required to Write a Focused Memorandum

-This session by expert speaker Jeffery W. Johnson is going to develop your skills in writing an effective credit memorandum that places emphasis on factors that are important without the need to state the obvious.
+Join industry expert Jeffery W. Johnson as he helps you develop your skills in writing an effective credit memorandum that places emphasis on the important factors without the need to state the obvious.
 You will explore reporting and underwriting on heads such as Construction Loans, Multi-Family Loans, Commercial Real Estate Loans and Acquisition & Development Loans.

 Balance Sheet Analysis

 Interpret and calculate cash flow and financial ratios

 Using analysis in determining the financial impact of changes in financial factors